ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 `MaskedArray` is implemented as an `ndarray` ducktype, and so `MaskedArrays` can be substituted into almost any NumPy expression, for instance involving `np.sum`, `np.mean`, `np.concatenate`, and many others. `MaskedArray` supports most of NumPy's API methods and vectorized mathematical operations.

-Historical Relationship to Numpy's `MaskedArray`s
+Historical Relationship to NumPy's `MaskedArray`s
 -------------------------------------------------

 This module should not be confused with NumPy's builtin `np.ma.MaskedArray` class, which has the same name and similar functionality but is otherwise independent.
 Historically, the present module was developed by forking NumPy's `np.ma.MaskedArray` codebase and updating it to take advantage of NumPy's new and powerful `__array_function__` interface for creating `ndarray` ducktypes.
 It is intended as a more modern replacement for NumPy's `np.ma.MaskedArray`.